Latest posts by AnneMarie Schieber (see all)

 When President Trump announced his long-awaited executive order July 10 on kidney care, he stated it is time to give patients “choice and freedom in health care, ensuring access to the doctors they want, the treatments they need, and the highest standard of medical care anywhere in the world.”

+The order involves a three-pronged approach.
 First, it provides incentives for at-home dialysis and the development of artificial and wearable kidneys.
 Second, it aims to reduce the incidence of chronic kidney disease with preventative care.
 Third, it modernizes the organ transplant process.
 Unlike most organs, kidneys can be procured from live donors, yet there have been obstacles to donors, like insurance coverage for recovery.

 The Centers for Medicare and Medicaid Services (CMS) is introducing new payment models to encourage kidney care providers to think outside-of-the-box.
 Payment incentives and metrics make physicians understandably nervous.
 Rules and payment systems should not be designed to frighten providers from taking on more complicated cases.
 Physicians, however, may want to keep an open mind.
 A shift from decades-old procedures could bring much needed innovation, which doctors would certainly welcome.

 The Trump administration has set an ambitious goal for kidney care: reducing the number of Americans with end-stage renal disease by 25 percent by 2030.

 Undoing the “one size fits all” approach is a good first step.